 The Committee meets monthly to deal with the running of the branch.
 Oversees work of all other committees.
 The plan to ensure proportionality of women, fair representation for APT&C, Manual & Craft and low paid workers is developing with most Stewards Committees complying.

 UNISON’s Scottish forum of delegates from all branches.
 There are also specific structures (service groups) for services like Local Government, and sectors for groups like the Voluntary Sector.
 These deal with issues like pay and conditions and are made up by reps nominated and elected by branches.

 UNISON’s supreme policy making body made up of delegates from branches.
 Also Conferences for each individual service group (eg Local Government).

 Elected by ballot of all members, with some candidates elected on regional constituencies (eg Scotland) and some nationally by service group.
 Implements, interprets and sets policy between conferences.
 Members are lay officers who have jobs like the rest of us.
 There are also Service Group Executives (eg Local Government), also elected by ballot.

 The General Secretary is a full time paid official who is elected every five years by a ballot of all members.
-He or she is accountable to the National Executive and National Conference.
+They are accountable to the National Executive and National Conference.

 Self Organised Groups